Chargeback ProcessingCrucial Processes, Time Frames & Fees to Know

 Step #2 | Dispute Review by the Bank

-Once the dispute is filed, the bank reviews the claim.
-This involves checking the transaction details, customer account history, and other relevant information.
+Once the dispute is filed, the bank examines the claim by checking the transaction details, customer account history, and anything else they feel is relevant.

 Step #3 | Request Information From Cardholder

-The bank may request additional information from the customer to support their claim.
-This could include receipts, proof of communication with the merchant, or other evidence.
+The bank may ask the cardholder for additional evidence to support the claim.
+Typically that could include things like receipts or proof of communication with the merchant.

 Step #4 | Request Information From Merchant